Spain, France auctions show widening gap in euro zone

 "We're still waiting for (Spain's) bank bailout to be finalised and there's no guarantee that Spain itself won't need a bailout at some stage, so why would people want to be charging in right now?" said Monument Securities strategist Marc Ostwald.

-Profits at one of Spain's healthier lenders, Bankinter, fell over 77 percent in the first half after a hit from toxic real estate assets, leaving rivals braced for a tough earnings season amid a deep clean of soured property loans.
+Profits at one of Spain's healthier lenders, Bankinter (BKT.MC), fell over 77 percent in the first half after a hit from toxic real estate assets, leaving rivals braced for a tough earnings season amid a deep clean of soured property loans.

 PUNCTURED TYRES, ANGRY CIVIL SERVANTS